 The mild-hybrid system is connected to the camera sensors for even greater efficiency.
 When stopped, the engine starts up while the brake pedal is still depressed as soon as the front camera detects that the vehicle in front of the new RS Q8 begins to move.

-Another efficiency module on board is the cylinder on demand (COD) system.
+Another efficiency module onboard is the cylinder on demand (COD) system.
 At low to intermediate load and rpm in the upper gears, it deactivates cylinders 2, 3, 5 and 8 by switching off fuel injection and ignition and closing the intake and exhaust valves.
-The switching process takes just milliseconds, and is virtually imperceptible in the car.
+The switching process takes just milliseconds and is virtually imperceptible in the car.

 The five-link construction at the front and rear axles handle longitudinal and lateral forces separately.

 The standard RS-specific adaptive air suspension sport with controlled damping means the new RS Q8 is equally at home on the racetrack or an offroad trail.
 Its RS-specific damper tuning allows for a particularly broad spread between a setup biased toward comfort and an extremely sporty setup.
-Depending on driving situation and the driver’s wishes, the body’s ride height varies by up to 90 millimeters.
+Depending on the driving situation and the driver’s wishes, the body’s ride height varies by up to 90 millimetres.

 The standard electromechanical active roll stabilization (EAWS) minimizes body roll during fast cornering.
 There is a compact electric motor between the two halves of the stabilizer on each of the two axles.
 When driving straight ahead, the two halves of the stabilizer are decoupled, which reduces body movement on uneven roads and also increases ride comfort.
 During cornering, however, the focus is on optimum roll compensation.

 The halves of the stabilizer are twisted in opposite directions, which significantly reduces vehicle lean while cornering.
-The electromechanical active roll stabilization is integrated in the 48-volt main electrical system and serves as a recuperating system.
+The electromechanical active roll stabilization is integrated into the 48-volt main electrical system and serves as a recuperating system.
 It can even recover power via the electric motors and thereby feed electrical energy back to the battery.

-The standard all-wheel steering moves the rear wheels via a high-torque electric spindle drive and two track rods.
+The standard all-wheel steering moves the rear wheels via a high-torque electric spindle drive and two-track rods.
 At low speeds, the rear wheels turn up to 5 degrees in the opposite direction of the front wheels for greater agility.
 At high speeds, they turn up to 1.5 degrees in the same direction as the front wheels to improve stability during fast lane changes.

-With variable ground clearance, short overhangs, quattro permanent all-wheel drive and hill descent control, the new Audi RS Q8 can carry on calmly and confidently when paved roads end.
+With variable ground clearance, short overhangs, Quattro permanent all-wheel drive and hill descent control, the new Audi RS Q8 can carry on calmly and confidently when paved roads end.